mharen/mharen.github.io/blog/2010/2010-10-beagle-puppy-presents-quick-look-at-tax.md

 These rates, and the points at which they kick in change occasionally and that’s usually what the politicians are arguing about.

-If you just can’t contain yourself, check out this <a href="http://www.moneychimp.com/features/tax_brackets.htm">nice calculator/reference table</a> or this <a href="http://money.howstuffworks.com/personal-finance/personal-income-taxes/tax-brackets.htm">How Stuff Works article</a> which does a nice job on the topic.
+If you just can’t contain yourself, check out this [nice calculator/reference table](http://www.moneychimp.com/features/tax_brackets.htm) or this [How Stuff Works article](http://money.howstuffworks.com/personal-finance/personal-income-taxes/tax-brackets.htm) which does a nice job on the topic.

 Did that help?
 Did I make it worse?
 Let me know!